-This cheap and cheerful French restaurant is renowned in Hamburg for their vast selection of over 50+ croques and crepes.
-You can get the latter in both sweet and savoury flavours.
+This cheap and cheerful French restaurant is renowned in Hamburg for its vast selection of over 50+ croques and crepes.
+You can get the latter in both sweet and savory flavors.
 Bistro La Famille serves only fresh food and everything’s made to order, so expect it to take a while for your food to be served.
-The restaurant’s also vegan friendly and has a nice garden terrace in the back.
+The restaurant’s also vegan-friendly and has a nice garden terrace in the back.

 Location: Schulterblatt 62, 20357

-This fast food establishment is famous for their locally sourced organic sausage and their super tasty french fries.
-Unexpectedly vegan friendly, Schmitt Foxy Food is the place to come for a quick bite before moving on elsewhere.
+This fast food establishment is famous for its locally sourced organic sausage and its super tasty french fries.
+Unexpectedly vegan-friendly, Schmitt Foxy Food is the place to come for a quick bite before moving on elsewhere.

 Location: Susannenstraße 1, 20357

-Once a grand theater with a concert hall, ballroom, garden, and coffee parlour, the Rote Flora was turned into a department store after the Second World War.
-At the end of 1980s, a developer planned to transform the building into a concert hall but was met with fierce opposition from locals.
+Once a grand theater with a concert hall, ballroom, garden, and coffee parlor, the Rote Flora was turned into a department store after the Second World War.
+At the end of the 1980s, a developer planned to transform the building into a concert hall but was met with fierce opposition from locals.
 Multiple protests were held, with some even leading to violence.
-The resistance, coupled with a need to have police protection onsite caused the developer to cancel the project.
-The Rote Flora has been officially squatted since November 1, 1989 and functions as an independent cultural center that plays host to cultural and left wing political events.
+The resistance, coupled with a need to have police protection on-site caused the developer to cancel the project.
+The Rote Flora has been officially squatted since November 1, 1989, and functions as an independent cultural center that plays host to cultural and left-wing political events.
 It’s financed solely on donations and fundraisers and they do not accept any corporate or government funding of any kind.
 The heavily graffitied building has a skate park in the back, a bike repair shop, and the Antifa Café.
 It also remains a controversial site and was a “hotspot” during the 2017 G20 summit.

 Location: Achidi-John-Platz 1, 20357